tudo-aqua/bgw/docs/dialogs/dialog/dialog.md

 * ``CONFIRMATION``
 * ``NONE``

 which directly affects the displayed icon and default buttons.
-The buttons can be altered by passing [ButtonTypes](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.dialog/-button-type/index.html).
+The buttons can be altered by passing [ButtonTypes][ButtonTypeKDoc].
-Note that ``EXCEPTION`` may not be used, as it is created through the second constructor [here](https://tudo-aqua.github.io/bgw/dialogs/dialog/dialog.html#exception-dialog).
+Note that ``EXCEPTION`` may not be used, as it is created through the second constructor [here](#Exception dialog).
 Additionally, the ``title`` of the popup, the ``header`` and the ``content`` parameters have to be passed.
 The following code example creates a warning dialog informing the user about an empty player name: